Kitware/CMake/Help/manual/cmake.1.rst

   If ``--presets-file`` is given, presets defined in ``CMakePresets.json`` and ``CMakeUserPresets.json`` will be ignored.

-.. option:: --list-presets
+.. option:: --list-presets[=defined]

   Lists the available workflow presets.
+With ``defined``, all defined workflow presets are listed.
+Unavailable presets are shown with the first unavailable step and its reason.

   .. versionchanged:: 4.4
     If :cmake-workflow-option:`--presets-file` is specified, neither of